 EM&A Ref.
-Recommended Mitigation Measures Objectives of the Recommended Measures & Main Concern to Address n Implementation Agent Relevant Standard or Requirement Status D С 0 Waste Managen l nent Implication 1 S9.2.1.2 The requirements as stipulated in the ETWB TC(W) No.19/2005 Environmental Management on Construction Sites and the other relevant guidelines should be included in the Particular Specification for the future contractor as appropriate.
+Recommended Mitigation Measures Objectives of the Recommended Measures & Main Concern to Address Implementation Agent n Relevant Standard or Requirement n Stages Status D С 0 Waste Managen nent Implication S9.2.1.2 The requirements as stipulated in the ETWB TC(W) No.19/2005 Environmental Management on Construction Sites and the other relevant guidelines should be included in the Particular Specification for the future contractor as appropriate.
 To keep trace of the generation, minimization, reuse and disposal of C&D materials All areas / throughout construction period Contractor ETWB TC(W) No.19/2005 Y N/A \$9.2.1.2 The future contractor should be requested to submit an outline Waste Management Plan (WMP) prior to the commencement of construction work, in accordance with the ETWB TC(W) No.19/2005 so as to provide an overall framework of waste management and reduction.
 The WMP should include: - Waste management policy; - Record of generated waste; - Waste reduction target; - Waste reduction programme; - Role and responsibility of waste management team; - Benefit of waste management; - Analysis of waste materials; - Reuse, recycling and disposal plans; - Transportation process of waste products; and - Monitoring and action plan.
 To keep trace of the generation, minimization, reuse and disposal of C&D All areas / throughout construction period Contractor ETWB TC(W) No.19/2005 Y N/A(1) S9.2.1.2 The waste management hierarchy should be strictly followed.
 This hierarchy should be adopted to evaluate the waste management options in order to maximise the extent of waste reduction and cost reduction.
 The records of quantities of waste generated, recycled and disposed (locations) should be properly documented.
-To keep trace of the generation, minimization, reuse and disposal of C&D All areas / throughout construction period Contractor ETWB TC(W) No.19/2005 Y N/A(1) S9.2.1.2 A trip-ticket system should be established in accordance with DevB TC(W) No. 6/2010 and Waste Disposal (Charges for Disposal of Construction Waste) Regulation to monitor the disposal of public fill and solid wastes at public filling facilities and landfills, and to control fly-tipping.
-A trip-ticket system would be included as one of the contractual requirements for the future contractor to strictly implement.
-The Engineer would also regularly audit the effectiveness of the system.
-All areas / throughout construction period Contractor DEVB TC(W) No. 6/2010 Y N/A(1)
+To keep trace of the generation, minimization, reuse and disposal of C&D All areas / throughout construction period Contractor ETWB TC(W) No.19/2005 Y N/A(1) S9.2.1.2 A trip-ticket system should be established in accordance with DevB TC(W) No. 6/2010 and Waste Disposal (Charges for Disposal of Construction Waste) To monitor disposal of waste and control fly-tipping All areas / throughout construction period Contractor DEVB TC(W) No. 6/2010 Y N/A(1)